HomeHow To GuidesHow To Build an In-Ground Fire Pit

 Consider using a concrete patio paver (smooth or interlocking edgers) from a supply store that also has the same color as the fire pit pavers (with rough edges)

-Here are two fine examples of matching fire pit and patio pavers together
+Two fine examples of matching fire pit and patio pavers together

-Best Fire Pit for Seating – Besthomegear.com
+Fire Pit with pavers and Retaining Wall – Besthomegear.com

 best patio fire pit